Repeating a Course

 The quantitative measure of academic work in the Division shall be the “Unit of Credit.”
 One unit of credit shall be assigned to the student for each three hours of academic work per week.
 The standard distribution of work for a unit of credit shall be one hour of lecture or discussion presided over by an instructor in class and two hours of preparation outside class.
 In laboratory courses two or three hours of work in the laboratory shall be assigned for each unit of credit.
 Exceptions to these standards must be authorized by the Davis Division Committee on Courses of Instruction.

-The value of a course in units shall be reckoned at the rate of one unit for three hours' work per week per term on the part of a student, or the equivalent.
+The value of a course in units shall be reckoned at the rate of 1 unit for three hours' work per week per term on the part of a student, or the equivalent.

 Course Outline Requirement

 By the end of the first week of instruction, the instructor will provide students with a course outline containing information regarding the anticipated: topical content of the course, amount and kind of work expected, and examination and grading procedures, and notice of the Code of Academic Conduct.

 By the end of the first week of instruction, the office hours of the instructor will be made available to the students.

 Each variable-unit course must be actively supervised by an officer of instruction who holds a lecturer or professorial title.

-Registration in variable-unit courses for undergraduate students must be approved by the chair (or his or her equivalent) of the department concerned.
+Registration in variable-unit courses for undergraduate students must be approved by the chair (or equivalent) of the department concerned.
 The approval must be based on a written proposal submitted to the chair by the instructor in charge.

 Special Study Courses